 “I was just an enthusiastic mountaineer of modest abilities who was willing to work quite hard and had the necessary imagination and determination.
 I was just an average bloke; it was the media that transformed me into a heroic figure.
 And try as I did, there was no way to destroy my heroic image.
 But as I learned through the years, as long as you didn’t believe all that rubbish about yourself, you wouldn’t come to much harm.”

 On this lonely planet of freeze-dried food, computer generated fabrics and commercialised mountain climbing, it is almost impossible to imagine the earth-shaking impact that Hillary and Tenzing’s achievement had in 1953.
-For many it represented the last of the earth’s great challenges.
-It placed Hillary in the lineage of great terrestrial explorers.
-Adventurers such as Marco Polo, Christopher Columbus, Lewis and Clark, Stanley and Livingston, Perry and Scott and Amundsen, Sir Richard Burton, Ernest Shackleton, Charles Lindbergh – explorers driven to find, step, see, go and endure, where no person had gone before.
+For many it represented the last of the earth’s greatest challenges.
+It placed Hillary in the lineage of great terrestrial explorers such as Marco Polo, Christopher Columbus, Lewis and Clark, Stanley and Livingston, Perry and Scott and Amundsen, Sir Richard Burton, Ernest Shackleton, Charles Lindbergh – explorers driven to find, step, see, go and endure, where no person had gone before.
 His achievement came at one of the last times in history when such a feat could still be recognised as a distinctly human one, and not technological.
 Sir Edmund, writing in 1958, remarked,

 “The explorers of the past were great men and we should honour them.
 But let us not forget that their spirit lives on.
 It is still not hard to find a man who will adventure for the sake of a dream or one who will search, for the pleasure of searching, not for what he may find.”